CDKN2A Gene Mutation

 Which cancers are associated with a mutation?

-People with an in have Familial Atypical Multiple Mole Melanoma (FAMMM) syndrome.
-This mutation increases the risk for pancreatic cancer and melanoma.
-A small number of mutations may also increase the risk for nerve sheath tumors, sarcomas and other cancers.
+People with an in have Familial Atypical Multiple Mole Melanoma (FAMMM) syndrome and a high risk for melanoma.
+Other cancer risks depend on the specific mutation and which proteins are affected.
+Many mutations are associated with an increased risk for pancreatic cancer.
+A small number of mutations may also increase the risk for nerve sheath tumors, sarcomas and other types of cancers.

 Does everyone with a mutation develop cancer?